MarwaMohammad/accident_forecasting_using_LSTM/Readme.md

 ## Installation Instructions:
 Please, read the Accident Number Forecasting.pdf to replicate the results.
+Please, put your google account service token inside the project repo before building your docker image.
+Also, fill the CREDENTIALS parameters with google account service token file name in gapp.py.

 ## Contact info:
 - Name: Marwa Matar